dmahlow/langchaingo-mcp-adapter/README.md

 The example is cross-platform and works on Windows, macOS, and Linux.
 The example automatically builds and runs the MCP server from source.
 See the [example README](./example/agent/README.md) for detailed setup instructions.

 The mcp-curl server in this sample is based on the code from [this blog](https://k33g.hashnode.dev/creating-an-mcp-server-in-go-and-serving-it-with-docker).

+## Image Support

+The adapter supports MCP tools that return image content.
+When an MCP tool returns image data, it is automatically converted to a base64 data URL format (e.g., `data:image/png;base64,iVBORw0KGgo...`) that can be easily processed by LLMs and other components in the LangChain Go pipeline.

+Mixed content (text + images) is also supported - multiple content items are joined with newlines in the tool result.

 ## Requirements